 Having spent about as much time in the guesthouse as we could handle, S and I eagerly headed out for the village walk we’d been denied on our first visit.
 Veering off the main path, we wandered into a curious maze of winding dirt tracks, the ever-present stone wall serving as our navigator.
 Here and there we paused to admire the modest brick homes, most of which were in a state of disrepair, if not altogether derelict.

 After a while we came across an old man sat atop a section of the wall.
 Staring off into the distance contentedly, a cigarette clutched in his bony hand, he turned to greet us with a warm smile and gargled something incomprehensible.
-I gave him a friendly wave as we passed and found myself speculating on how many hours of his life he’d spent up there on that wall.
+I gave him a friendly wave as we passed and found myself speculating on how many hours of his life he’d spent up sitting up there.